-Huntsman Security’s AESCSF solution helps you assess an organisation’s alignment with the framework; it supports the measurement of cybersecurity capability and maturity indicator level.
+Huntsman Security’s solutions help organisations assess their alignment with the Framework by supporting the measurement of cyber security capability and maturity indicator level.

-The AESCSF has two key components, a criticality assessment and a cybersecurity capability and maturity assessment.
+The Framework has two key components, a criticality assessment and a cyber security capability and maturity self-assessment.

-The criticality assessment determines the criticality of an entity, relative to its peers – the primary objective of the tool is to rank all participating entities on a single scale for the purpose of reporting, benchmarking and determining the applicable target state maturity guidance from the ACSC.
+The criticality assessment determines the criticality of an entity, relative to its peers.
+The primary objective of the tool is to rank all participating entities on a single scale for the purpose of reporting, benchmarking and determining the applicable target state maturity guidance from the ACSC.
+There are two versions of the tool, one for each of the electricity and gas sub-market.

-The assessment is tailored to electricity subsectors: generation, transmission, distribution and retail.
-Each subsector has been assigned a criticality band on the scale.
-Key criticality indicators for each electricity market subsector have been established to stratify participating entities within the subsector criticality bands.
+Each electricity market and gas market role has been assigned a criticality band on the scale.
+Key criticality indicators for each market role have been established to stratify participating entities within the role’s criticality bands.
+Participating entities are placed within applicable role criticality bands based on their responses to questions.

-The cybersecurity capability and maturity assessment elements of the AESCSF can be used by organisations in any industry.
-However, the criticality assessment is specific to the electricity sector.
-The three criticality levels in the AESCSF are aligned to Security Profiles (SPs), as shown in the table.
+The three criticality levels in the Framework are aligned to Security Profiles (SPs), as shown in the table.

-There are two elements of the cybersecurity capability and maturity self-assessment element of the AESCSF – Security Profiles (SPs) and Maturity Indication Levels (MILs).
+There are two components of the cyber security capability and maturity element of the Framework – Security Profiles (SPs) and Maturity Indication Levels (MILs).

 There are four MILs in the model, 0 through to 3.
 Unlike SPs, the MILs apply independently to each Domain, which means an entity could receive different MIL ratings for different Domains.
 The overall MIL achieved is the lowest MIL achieved across all Domains.
 The MILs are cumulative within each Domain; an entity must perform all of the Practices, and not exhibit any of the Anti-Patterns, in that MIL and any preceding MILs.

-A Full self-assessment covers up to all 282 Practices and Anti-Patterns within the AESCSF (for SP-3 entities).
-A Lite self-assessment consists of 29 multiple choice questions.
+A Full self-assessment covers all 282 Practices and Anti-Patterns.
+A Lite self-assessment consists of 29 multi-select questions.
 The scope of the Lite self-assessment is focused on Target State maturity guidance for Low criticality entities, whereas the Full self-assessment is designed for Medium and High criticality entities.

-The AESCSF is not mandatory for Australian energy sector participants.
+The Framework is not mandatory for Australian energy sector participants.
 However, the cyber resilience of the sector has come under increasing scrutiny due to the rise in number of sophisticated cyber-attacks against critical infrastructure around the world.
-The AESCSF aligns with existing Australian Privacy Principles and ACSC Essential Eight Strategies to Mitigate Cyber Security Incidents.

 “Securing Australia’s critical infrastructure, and systems that control our essential services, is a major priority for the Australian Cyber Security Centre and our partners in the sector,” said ACSC Head Abigail Bradshaw CSC.

-Huntsman Security’s technology supports ten of the eleven domains detailed in the AESCSF.
+Huntsman Security’s technology supports 10 of the 11 domains detailed in the Framework.

 Event and Incident Response, Continuity of Operations